Nawazish Alam Khan

 Nawazish Alam Khan is an Indian politician and member of the Sixteenth Legislative Assembly of Uttar Pradesh.
-Khan represented the Budhana constituency of Uttar Pradesh and is a member of the Rashtriya Lok Dal political party.
+Khan represented the Budhana constituency of Uttar Pradesh and is a member of the Azad Samaj Party (Kanshi Ram) political party.

 Early life and education

 Nawazish Alam Khan was born in Muzaffarnagar, Uttar Pradesh, India in 1979.
 He holds a Bachelor of Arts degree from Chaudhary Charan Singh University.
 Prior to joining politics, he was an agriculturist by profession.